Southern Pine's FAQ page

 Grades are not a consideration for admission to this program.

-MCS seeks to identify those students who meet the targeted populations for Cooperative Innovative High Schools and who are interested in a unique program opportunity leading to a successful career.
+MIHS seeks to identify those students who meet the targeted populations for Cooperative Innovative High Schools and who are interested in a unique program opportunity leading to a successful career.
 These include, but are not limited to, first-generation college students, those at risk of dropping out, and those who seek an accelerated learning experience.

 Students served with IEPs, 504 plans or who have AIG identification are also eligible.
 Appropriate services will be provided at MIHS.